austenito/ordrin-ruby/README.md

 This means all method names map to the documented responses found in the [Official Ordr.in API Documentation](https://hackfood.ordr.in/docs)

+Method parameters also map to the parameters found in the official documentation.

 ## Configuration

 You'll need to register for Ordr.in developer credentials.
 In an initializer you can call `init`.
 It takes two arguments: